zoekirsh/activerecord-lifecycle-reading/README.md

 Before you move on, let's cover one last callback that is super useful.
 This one is called `before_create`. `before_create` is very close to `before_save` with one major difference: it only gets called when a model is created for the first time.
 This means not every time the object is persisted, just when it is **new**.

-For more information on all of the callback available to you, check out [this amazing rails guide](http://guides.rubyonrails.org/active_record_callbacks.html)
+For more information on all of the callbacks available to you, check out [this amazing rails guide](http://guides.rubyonrails.org/active_record_callbacks.html).

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/activerecord-lifecycle-reading'>ActiveRecord Lifecycle Methods</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/activerecord-lifecycle-reading'>ActiveRecord Lifecycle Methods</a> on Learn.co and start learning to code for free.</p>